epfl-ada/ada-2024-project-dondata2025/README.md

 # Beautiful name!
 Where does it come from?

 ## Abstract
 *This is a ~150 word description of the project idea and goals.
-What's our motivation ?
+What's our motivation?
 What story do we want to tell*

 Movies, and more generally TV content are known to be a powerfull source of influence.
 Jennifer Aniston's haircut, introduced in the TV show *Friends*, is considered to have become one of the most requested ever in history.